pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

     from typing import Type

 1.4 Distributed training setup.
-As we mentioned FSDP uses both data and model parallelism, which requires a distributed training environment.
-Here we use two helper functions to initialize the processes for distributed training and clean up.
+As we mentioned, FSDP uses both data and model parallelism, which requires a distributed training environment.
+Here we use two helper functions to initialize the processes for distributed training,  and then to clean up after training completion.
-In this tutorial, we are going to use torch elastic, using `torchrun <https://pytorch.org/docs/stable/elastic/run.html>`__ , it will set the worker RANK and WORLD_SIZE automatically for us.
+In this tutorial, we are going to use torch elastic, using `torchrun <https://pytorch.org/docs/stable/elastic/run.html>`__ , which will set the worker RANK and WORLD_SIZE automatically for us.

 .. code-block:: python